-You can fill out our online form that will allow us to perform a free analysis.
-From the information you supply us, we can provide you a conservative estimate of the accelerated benefits you can expect as well as our fixed fee proposed for the final study.
-Click here to go to our client questionnaire.
+Your CPA can assist you in receiving a free analysis.
+From the information you supply, we can provide you a conservative estimate of the accelerated benefits you can expect as well as the fee proposed for the final study.

-Typically, we generate tax savings from 5% to 10% of the building’s original tax-basis, but there are instances where it can be substantially more.
-Contact us today to discuss your specific case so we can give you a definitive answer.
+Typically, tax savings from 5% to 10% of the building’s original tax-basis is realized, but there are instances where it can be substantially more.

 Our experience shows that, on average, the total fee will generally fall between 5% and 20% of the estimated NPV tax savings.
 This can be impacted by how large or small the real estate project is.
 In addition, the location, accessibility, and quality of the records and documents impact the ultimate cost.
-Our minimum fee is $2,000 for small projects.
-However, we GUARANTEE a minimum of 500% ROI (fee vs. tax recovery) on all projects over $500,000.
+We guarantee a minimum of 500% ROI (fee vs. tax recovery) on all projects over $500,000.

 Even if you lack some of the necessary documentation, we can still perform a study for you.
 Our construction, engineering, and other specialists can do an extensive site visit.
 They will measure and estimate using currently accepted costing techniques and pricing guides to determine the costs that qualify for shorter recovery life periods.
 (To determine the costs that qualify, we use the IRS-recommended costing publications Marshall & Swift and RS Means.)

-A study conducted by Segregation Holding LLC strictly adheres to the IRS Cost Segregation Audit Techniques Guide.
+Our study strictly adheres to the IRS Cost Segregation Audit Techniques Guide.
 The type of study we perform actually decreases your chances of an audit because the study will place you in Internal Revenue Code Tax Compliance.

 Yes.
-Our specialists here at Segregation Holding Limited can assist you in the event of an audit.
+Our Cost Segregation specialists will assist you in the event of an audit.
 Our focus in doing the Cost Segregation Study is to create documentation and support for our conclusions so that they are easily communicated and resolved with the IRS.
 In fact, our final report is “all inclusive.”
 It quotes specific Internal Revenue Codes related to the reallocated assets.
 Additionally, we provide photographic evidence of these same assets for complete substantiation of our assessment.